Quantum Coulomb drag signatures of Majorana bound states

 where $\rho_{ij}(t)$ are the elements of the reduced density matrix for cDQD, initialized in the coherent superposition state $\left| {\psi \left( 0 \right)} \right\rangle= \frac{1}{\sqrt{2}}(|b\rangle + |c\rangle)$.
 Meanwhile, we specifically examine the coherence characteristics characterized by the off-diagonal element $ \rho_{bc} $, with detailed analysis provided in {Supplementary Sec.\,IV.} To assess the impact of inter-MBS coupling, we introduce the relative coherence,

 where $\mathcal{C}(0, t)$ serves as the baseline coherence in the limit of negligible Majorana hybridization ($g\rightarrow0$), corresponding to the case of a sufficiently long superconducting nanowire.
 Figures\,\ref{fig3}(a)–\ref{fig3}(c) illustrate the evolution of relative quantum coherence $ c_{\mathrm{rel}} $ as a function of time and bias voltage, highlighting the variation of coherence under different Majorana coupling strengths $ g $, with respect to the uncoupled reference value.
 In Fig.\,\ref{fig3}(a) ($ g = 0.02U_{12} $), a distinct coherence-enhancement region ($ c_{\mathrm{rel}} > 0 $) emerges around $ V_s \approx 1.5U_{12}/e $.
-As the coupling strength increases to $ g = 0.06U_{12} $ and $ 0.1U_{12} $ [Figs.\,\ref{fig3}(b) and\,\ref{fig3}(c)], this enhanced region becomes more pronounced and expands, indicating that the Majorana coupling promotes coherence processes governed predominantly by the off-diagonal elements of the density matrix.
+As the coupling strength increases to $ g = 0.06U_{12} $ and $ 0.1U_{12} $ [Figs.\,\ref{fig3}(b) and\,\ref{fig3}(c)], this enhanced region becomes more pronounced and expands, indicating that the presence of inter-MBS coupling is associated with enhanced coherence in certain parameter regimes.
 Meanwhile, near the conductance-splitting region centered at $ V_s \approx 1.5U_{12}/e $, a pair of symmetric grey regions appears, corresponding to areas with suppressed coherence ($ c_{\mathrm{rel}} < 0 $).
 This suggests that, under certain gate-voltage conditions, the coupling to MBS can suppress quantum coherence.
 Notably, as $ g $ increases, the separation between these negatively correlated regions widens, reflecting an expanded range of Majorana-induced influence and a stronger modulation of the system's coherent dynamics.

 To further examine this behavior, Figs.\,\ref{fig3}(d)–\ref{fig3}(f) present the evolution of the absolute quantum coherence $\mathcal{C}$, which quantifies the total strength of the off-diagonal elements such as $ \rho_{bc} $ and $ \rho_{cb} $.
 The coherence rapidly increases at early times and gradually decays due to dissipation caused by the leads.
 Two narrow features, where coherence sharply decreases to nearly zero, emerge and shift apart as $ g $ increases.
 This trend is consistent with the variation of $ c_{\mathrm{rel}} $, suggesting that under specific gate-voltage conditions, inter-Majorana coupling can destabilize the off-diagonal elements and suppress coherence.